What would Florence Nightingale say about this new coronavirus?

-In the International Year of the Nurse and Midwife I have to ask once again 'What would Florence Nightingale say about this new coronavirus?'
+In the International Year of the Nurse and Midwife I have to ask once again "What would Florence Nightingale say about this new coronavirus?"

-In 2003, street nurse Kathy Hardill and I penned an article asking a similar question on another coronavirus, 'What would Florence say about SARS?'
+In 2003, street nurse Kathy Hardill and I penned an article asking a similar question on another coronavirus, "What would Florence say about SARS?"

 "Imagine for example, that you are homeless.
 If you are staying in a homeless shelter with one or two toilets and sinks for sixty people, which may or may not have soap or towels, you will not be able to wash your hands very often.
 If you are living in a crowded basement shelter with no windows, air circulation will be next to non-existent.
 You will likely sleep less than a metre from your neighbour.
 There may be anywhere between 20-100 people sleeping in the same room.
 Nearly everyone has a cough -- close to 40 per cent have already been exposed to tuberculosis.
 Several days from now you may be forced to seek new shelter.
 In the morning you will likely enter a nearby drop-in centre to obtain food, or to see a nurse, or to use a phone or washroom.
 If you should require quarantine, where would you go?"